jletienne-evolytics/capstone_1/08_scaling_final_test.md

 Okay the pieces are starting to come together.

 We've done some python, some notebook.
-We're getting there trust.
+We're getting there, trust.
 Let's try wrapping this baby up.
 Create a file called `get_all_sleeper_data.py`

 ![](screenshots/Capstone%2023.png)